Sublinearly Morse Boundary I: CAT(0) Spaces: The --Morse geodesics of

 In view of \remref{Rem:Projection}, a geodesic or a quasi-geodesic can take the place of the set $Z$ in the above definitions.
 That is, we can write $\calN_{\kappa}(b, \nn)$ to mean the $(\kappa, \nn)$--neighborhood of the image of the geodesic ray $b$.
 Or, we can use phrases like ``the quasi-geodesic $\beta$ is $\kappa$--contracting" or ``the geodesic $b$ is in a $(\kappa, \nn)$--neighbourhood of the geodesic $c$".

 \begin{definition} Let $\beta$ and $\gamma$ be two quasi-geodesic rays in $X$.
 If $\beta$ is in some $\kappa$--neighbourhood of $\gamma$ and $\gamma$ is in some $\kappa$--neighbourhood of $\beta$, we say that $\beta$ and $\gamma$ \emph{$\kappa$--fellow travel} each other.
 This defines an equivalence relation on the set of quasi-geodesic rays in $X$ (to obtain transitivity, one needs to change $\nn$ of the associated $(\kappa, \nn)$--neighbourhood).
-We denote the equivalence class that contains $\beta$ by $[\beta]$ or we use the notation $\bfb$ for such an equivalence class when no quasi-geodesic in the class is given. \end{definition}
+We refer to such an equivalence class as a \emph{$\kappa$--equivalence class of quasi-geodesics}.
+We denote the $\kappa$--equivalence class that contains $\beta$ by $[\beta]$ or we use the notation $\bfb$ for such an equivalence class when no quasi-geodesic in the class is given. \end{definition}

 \begin{lemma} Let $b \from [0,\infty) \to X$ be a geodesic ray in $X$.
 Then $b$ is the unique geodesic ray in any $(\kappa, \nn)$--neighbourhood of $b$ for any $\nn$.
 That is to say, distinct geodesic rays do not $\kappa$--fellow travel each other. \end{lemma}